-When you have a criminal conviction, the record of your offense can make it problematic to find a job, gain admission to a college or university, enter the military, secure a financial loan, or obtain a housing lease.
+When you have a criminal conviction, the record of your offense doesn't just go away.
+This can make it problematic to get on with you life.
+It makes it tougher to find a job, gain admission to a college or university, enter the military, secure a financial loan, or obtain a housing lease.
 Your criminal history may show up not only in employment background checks, but also in records checks by nosy neighbors who want to know everyone else's business.
 When your criminal past causes problems in the present, you likely want to find the quickest and easiest way to clear your record so you can move forward with your life unfettered by a crime whose legal debt has been paid.

 If you have a criminal record that you want sealed or erased, it is important that you understand the options available to you.
 When it comes to expungements and pardons, many people do not know the difference between the two, and they do not know which one they should pursue and why they should pursue it.

 Types of Expungement in Oklahoma